 In this part, we won’t talk about other interesting features of this software but concentrate only on notifications for Twitch.

-Streamlabs offers the most versatility- you can add the basic alerts (mentioned above), as well as some extra ones, such as merch alerts.
+Streamlabs alerts offer the most versatility- you can add alerts (mentioned above), as well as some extra ones, such as merch alerts.

 Here is how to do it:

-- Create an account on a platform, and link it with a Twitch account.
+- Create an account on the Streamlabs website, and link it with a Twitch account.

 - On the left side of the screen, you will see a menu, so choose widgets, and then click on Alert box.